david-mears/apriori/README.md

 ### Run local server

-Make sure your virtual environment is activated, and you are in the directory containing manage.py, then:
+Make sure your virtual environment is activated, and you are in apriori/project, then:
 ```
 python manage.py runserver
 ```

 ### To enable the admin side of the site

-Make sure your virtual environment is activated, and you are in the directory containing manage.py, then:
+Make sure your virtual environment is activated, and you are in apriori/project, then:
 ```
 python manage.py createsuperuser
 ```